What You Need to Know

-Payments are made by electronic transfer to your bank account, or by cheque mailed to the address specified by you.
+Payments are made by direct deposit to your bank account, or by cheque mailed to the address on file.
 Periodic payments are issued on the first business day of the month for the frequency you have chosen.
 If your mailing address has changed, please update it or sign up for direct deposit by completing the Change of Address and Direct Deposit form.

 - The annual minimum amount withdrawn must meet the legislated minimum required by the Income Tax Act (Canada).
 The Canada RIF also has a minimum of $25 per payment.
 You can elect to receive more than the legislated annual minimum amount.

 - Your December 31 statement, usually mailed no later than the third week of January, will tell you what your annual minimum payments will be.

 - If your payments do not meet the annual minimum requirement an additional payment will automatically be made by December 31 to satisfy the legislative requirement.

 Use Spouse’s Birthdate to Calculate Annual Minimum Payment